 How to keep on top of your mental health

-Mental health is a serious concern, with one in six people in the UK experiencing a problem in the last week alone.
+Mental health is a serious concern, according to Mind, one in six people in the UK experiencing a problem in the last week alone.
 However, it remains a taboo subject for many, with people often reluctant to talk about it openly.

 The good news is there are some easy steps you can take to improve your mental well-being and look after your overall mental health.
 Try these 4 top tips;

 Pick up the phone to discuss mental health